santosha2003/cryptonote-citicash-pool/USAGE.md

 ### Setting up Testnet

-Sumokoin does have a testnet.
+Ombre does have a testnet.
 Call daemon and simplewallet with --tesnet to connect to it.
-Downloading the testnet blockchain may still take a while to start usint testnet, so you can use this excellent Monero tutorial, which also applies to Sumokoin, at http://moneroexamples.github.io/private-testnet/ to set up a private testnet.
+Downloading the testnet blockchain may still take a while to start usint testnet, so you can use this excellent Monero tutorial, which also applies to Ombre, at http://moneroexamples.github.io/private-testnet/ to set up a private testnet.

 For cryptonote based coins that don't have a testnet mode (yet), you can effectively create a testnet with the following steps: